 The system would apply also to other types of external collaboration.

 MechworksPDM relies on data replication intrinsic in SQLServer and used worldwide to maintain branches up to date with each other.
 It handles correctly any connection failure allowing branches to keep working locally until the connection is restored.

 All branches are entitled to view shared documents, but only one owns a document and can edit it.
 After editing, though, the copies of the document in other branches need to be updated with a new copy of the original downloaded from the owner.

-Referring to the beside picture, branch A modified a document of which is owner; branch B needs to update its local copy as it is a part contained in an assembly they’re working on.
+Referring to the beside picture, branch A modified a document of which is the owner; branch B needs to update its local copy as it is a part contained in an assembly they’re working on.

-B can either request a new copy on demand or download it in a scheduled batch update.
+B can either request a new copy on-demand or download it in a scheduled batch update.